geode-sdk/docs/tutorials/migrating.md

 ### Shared

 Since all of these hooks are static functions, a `self` parameter and a parameter for clobbing the edx register is added (except MAT dash) to match the calling convention for member functions.
 These parameters need to be removed when moving the hook inside a modify class.
+Likewise, all uses of `self->` need to be either removed or replaced with `this->`.

 Otherwise, all of the hooks can be replaced by a `Modify` class and the original calls can be replaced with a call the `OriginalClass::function` inside the modify hook with the needed parameters.